AlejandraCalvache/Rehabilife/backend/Products/updateProduct/README.md

 #### How to install and run the project? :wrench:
-The project requires php installed on your system.
+The project requires Node.js and npm installed on your system.
 To install and run the project, follow these steps:

 ###### Clone the repository: